northelizabeth/blog/index.md

 ---
-theme: minima
-Elizabeth North: "Welcome to my blog, please remember to exit through the gift shop."
+title: "Welcome to my blog, please remember to exit through the gift shop."
 ---

 Dear Earthling,